TheCuteOwl/Trap-Stealer/README.md

 ## <a id="changelog"></a>📝・Changelog
 ```
+- V3.9 Fixed some error, added autofill stealer and some other stuff
 - V3.8.5 Added Guild stealer and some fixes
 - V3.8.1 Removed and added some stuff
 - V3.8 Antivirus stealer (get all installed AVs) Builder with exe and new obfuscator.py and added Brave to the history stealer